BatsResearch/LexC-Gen/README.md

 See our paper for further information.
 (Add link).

-Our repository provides code for LexC-Gen used for [NusaX (Winata et al., 2023)](https://aclanthology.org/2023.eacl-main.57/) and [SIB-200 (Adelani et al., 2023)](https://aclanthology.org/2023.eacl-main.57/) datasets, but our code are written in a manner that can be easily adapted to other datasets.
+Our repository provides code for LexC-Gen used for generating sentiment analysis and topic classification data using Gatitos bilingual lexicons, but our code are written in a manner that can be easily adapted to other tasks or lexicons.

 --
 ## Setup